Paveloom/old_wiki/src/md/Skills/Work with video/Uploading video/LBRY/Transcoding a video for LBRY before uploading.md

 - ```ffmpeg -c:s copy``` and ```ffmpeg -c:d copy``` tell FFMPEG to copy subtitles and data, respectively.
 - ```ffmpeg -c:v libx264 -crf 24 -preset faster -pix_fmt yuv420p``` tell FFMPEG to transcode
-  video using the `H.264` codec with constant rate factor equal to 24, with the `faster` preset and using the YUV color space with the `4:2:0` scheme for chroma subsampling.
+  the video using the `H.264` codec with constant rate factor equal to 24, with the `faster` preset and using the YUV color space with the `4:2:0` scheme for chroma subsampling.
 - ```ffmpeg -vf "scale=if(gte(iw\,ih)\,min(1920\,iw)\,-2):if(lt(iw\,ih)\,min(1920\,ih)\,-2)"```
   specifies that the height and width of the video cannot be greater than 1920 pixels,